HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 You may also install HEASoft from source following the [standard installation instructions](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/#install).

-As this guide uses `heasoftpy`, be sure to set the 'PYTHON' environment variable before install HEASoft from source, otherwise the Python tools may not function correctly.
+As this guide uses `heasoftpy`, be sure to set the 'PYTHON' environment variable before building HEASoft from source; otherwise heasoftpy may not function correctly.
 We note that the analyses performed in this notebook can also be run using the equivalent 'traditional' HEASoft commands in the command line.

 We also use `xspec` to load the spectra data products.

 Finding and downloading data is down using the [heasarc](https://astroquery.readthedocs.io/en/latest/heasarc/heasarc.html) module in `astroquery`.
 Also, if downloading data from Amazon Web Services, install `boto3` too.

-We also use `astropy` to handle coordinates, units and the reading of FITS files, and `matplotlib` for plotting.
+We also use `astropy` to handle coordinates, units, and the reading of FITS files, and `matplotlib` for plotting.

-**Fornax & SciServer**: When running this on [Fornax](https://docs.fornax.sciencecloud.nasa.gov/) or [SciServer](https://heasarc.gsfc.nasa.gov/docs/sciserver/), ensure to select the heasoft kernel from the drop-down list in in the top-right of this notebooks.
+**Fornax & SciServer**: When running this on [Fornax](https://docs.fornax.sciencecloud.nasa.gov/) or [SciServer](https://heasarc.gsfc.nasa.gov/docs/sciserver/), make sure to select the heasoft kernel from the drop-down list in in the top-right of this notebooks.

 ```{code-cell} python
 import os